Russians besiege Ukrainian ports as armored column stalls

 KYIV, Ukraine (AP) — Russian forces laid siege to two strategic Ukrainian seaports Wednesday and pressed their bombardment of the country’s second-biggest city, while the huge armored column threatening Kyiv appeared stalled outside the capital.

 Moscow’s isolation deepened, meanwhile, when most of the world lined up against it at the United Nations to demand it withdraw from Ukraine.
-And the prosecutor for the International Criminal Court prosecutor opened an investigation into possible war crimes in Ukraine.
+And the prosecutor for the International Criminal Court opened an investigation into possible war crimes.

-A second round of talks aimed at ending the fighting was expected Thursday between Ukraine and Russia, but there appeared to be little common ground between the two sides.
+A second round of talks aimed at ending the fighting was expected Thursday, but there appeared to be little common ground between the two sides.

 Russia reported its military casualties for the first time since the invasion began last week, saying nearly 500 of its troops have been killed and almost 1,600 wounded.
 Ukraine did not disclose its own military losses but said more than 2,000 civilians have died, a claim that could not be independently verified.